zypchn/lunar-lander-experiments/README.md

 <br/>

 ## Results
+A score of 200+ is considered acceptable for Lunar Lander, in other words: successful landing.
 After training each algorithm, I evaluated the results for 10 episodes by creating an identical `Lunar-Lander-v2` environment.
 Here are the mean and standard deviation for all rewards of each model:
 - **PPO**
 - **DQN**
 - **A2C**

+## Discussions
+In case of LunarLander environment, PPO algorithm significantly outperformed other algorithms.
+PPO's biggest advantage is that it improves our agent's training stability by avoiding too large policy updates.
+Further experimentation is required to cross-referance environments.
+A later study can be conducted on an Atari environment like Pac-Man.